javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 Additionally, to grant JavaScript access to any response headers except `Cache-Control`,  `Content-Language`, `Content-Type`, `Expires`, `Last-Modified` or `Pragma`, the server should list the allowed ones in `Access-Control-Expose-Headers` header.

-**For non-simple requests, a preliminary "preflight" request is issued before the requested one:**
+**For unsafe requests, a preliminary "preflight" request is issued before the requested one:**

 - → The browser sends `OPTIONS` request to the same URL, with headers:
     - `Access-Control-Request-Method` has requested method.
-    - `Access-Control-Request-Headers` lists non-simple requested headers.
+    - `Access-Control-Request-Headers` lists unsafe requested headers.
 - ← The server should respond with status 200 and headers:
     - `Access-Control-Allow-Methods` with a list of allowed methods,
     - `Access-Control-Allow-Headers` with a list of allowed headers,
     - `Access-Control-Max-Age` with a number of seconds to cache permissions.
-- Then the actual request is sent, the previous "simple" scheme is applied.
+- Then the actual request is sent, the previous "safe" scheme is applied.